human-conditions/yodrew.github.io-original/_pages/protocol.md

 ##### support

 My ideas of support have evolved since my first retreat.
 Once a day, Finn brought me food and talked to me a few minutes.
-I, then my clients generally liked having such active support for our first retreats.
+I liked having such active support for my first retreats.
+So have my clients.
 We found it reassuring to say a few words to someone each day.

-For my first clients, I did more of each, sometimes too much.
+I talked too much to my first clients.
 I thought of myself as a facilitator.
 Then a client wanted to retreat in silence.
 He communicated with notes and clapping in response to my questions.
 One clap meant no; two, yes; three, repeat the question.
 His retreat was up to him and he knew it.
 He just wanted practical support and the passive psychic support of my simply being around.

 I liked this a lot.
 It eased my worries and helped me trust in life more.
 Rather than a facilitator, I started thinking of myself as a supporter.
-I later tried retreating without support and much preferred the solitude and lack of interruption.
+I later retreated without support and much preferred the solitude and lack of interruption.

-However, that was only a 4-day retreat, and I was in a small, remote village of friends.
+However, that only worked for 4-day retreats.
 For 8-day retreats, I have found that having someone nearby, on call, is critical.
-A retreatant is in a kind of womb.
+A retreater is in a kind of womb.
 Supporters are like parents.
-They go about their regular lives, but remain available and create constant psychic shielding for the retreatant.
+They are available but not solicitous.
+They go about their regular lives, creating constant psychic shielding for the retreatant.
 Weird forces exist in the world.
 We need to rest from them, too.
-A little team of supporters makes this possible.
+A little team of supporters, 2 onsite, 1 on call, makes this possible.

-A retreatant can get a supporter's attention from inside the darkroom with notes, an operable flag, knocking, or a bell at the end of a cord.
-A fully charged cellphone or walkie-talkie works in case of emergency.
+A retreatant can get a supporter's attention from inside the darkroom with notes, an operable flag, knocking, intercom, or a bell at the end of a cord.
+A cellphone in a bag could work in case of emergency.
+Maybe a walkie talkie.

 Here are the attributes of good support: